The Machinist: Production

 Despite its setting in California, the film was shot in its entirety in and around Barcelona, Spain.
 It was produced by the Fantastic Factory label of Filmax and Castelao Productions.

 Christian Bale strenuously dieted for over four months prior to filming, as his character needed to look drastically thin.
 According to a biography of Bale written by his former assistant, this daily diet consisted of "water, an apple and one cup of coffee per day, with the occasional whiskey" (approximately 55–260 calories).
 According to the DVD commentary, he lost 62 lb, reducing his body weight to 120 lb.
 Bale wanted to continue down to 99 lb, but the filmmakers would not allow it due to health concerns.
 In fact, the target weight to which the 6 ft (183 cm) Bale dropped was intended for a much shorter actor, but Bale insisted on seeing if he could make it anyway.
 At the end of filming he was left with just six weeks to regain enough mass to be ready for the screen test for his role in Batman Begins, which he achieved through weightlifting and binging on pizzas and ice cream.

 Brad Anderson hurt his back during filming and directed much of the film while lying on a gurney.

 The name Trevor Reznik is derived from Trent Reznor, the founder and primary creative force behind the industrial rock band Nine Inch Nails, and the original script had Nine Inch Nails lyrics on the first page.
 Other Nine Inch Nails tributes include early press articles describing Reznik as experiencing a "downward spiral".

-However, the strongest literary influence is the Russian novelist Fyodor Dostoyevsky.
-In the DVD commentary, writer Scott Kosar states that he was influenced by Dostoyevsky's novel The Double.
+However, the strongest literary influence is the Russian novelist Fyodor Dostoevsky.
+In the DVD commentary, writer Scott Kosar states that he was influenced by Dostoevsky's novel The Double.